leta199/Simulation-Rejection-Sampling/README.md

 # Monte-Carlo-Integration
 Monte Carlo integration allows us to use simulation to make stochastic approximations of functions that do not have closed form solutions when integrated.

-We will use both Monte Carlo and Inverse transform to approximate the area of a circle of radius "r" with area "Y".
-Radius "r" is distributed on a uniformly on [1,4].
-We will try to find the expected value of "Y" (our area).
+I was mind blown to learn that this was a thing!!

+We will use R to simulate how we can solve this problem:

 This project will cover: